Launch a new B2B SEO strategy with our experts and start realizing the untapped inbound leads your SaaS product deserves.

 This is where academically researched content like white papers and ebooks come into play.

-Not only does this give you a chance to show off your deep knowledge of the SaaS industry you’re working in, but it also gives you an invaluable leads magnet.
+Not only does this give you a chance to show off your deep knowledge of the SaaS industry you’re working in, but it also gives you an invaluable leads and backlink magnet, helping your business to grow and rank better at once.
+Now that’s a power strategy!

 In exchange for their business email (and a place on your company’s emailing list), your target users get a piece of quality content at no cost.
 You get a potential lead and a chance to build a strong brand identity among your target market.

 Mint Position has had repeated success in advertising specialist long-form content on Linkedin Lead Generation Forms.
-Your target customer downloads this academic content in return for their contact details: an easy exchange that will help you rapidly increase relevant B2B leads.
+Your target customer downloads this academic content in return for their contact details: the easier you make the exchange, the more rapidly you’ll increase relevant B2B leads.

 Reloadly, a Miami-based payment API platform, generated over 900 leads through a Linkedin Lead Generation form for a white paper on Payments as a Platform, a topical and timely subject for their target audience.